r0bnet/mb-k8s/README.md

 ## How to achieve application scalability caused by a lot of requests?

 The simplest method is to increase the `Pod`'s resource limits or to remove them completely.
-This vertical scaling approach is highly discouraged as it's ignoring the benefits of using a distributed orchestrator like Kubernetes is.
+This vertical scaling approach is highly discouraged as it's ignoring the benefits of using a distributed orchestrator like Kubernetes.

 Instead of deploying a single `Pod` for an app to serve traffic it's better to embed the `Pod` within a `ReplicaSet`.
 Typically you use a `Deployment` instead of a `ReplicaSet` directly which itself creates and manages `ReplicaSets` underneath.